james-haddock/book-sync/README.md

 - Dynamically reflows content based on viewport size
 - Dark mode based on user system settings
 - Lazy loading of imagery to fetch content only when it's about to come into the viewport.
+- Table of contents hyperlinks to relevant sections for easy navigation.

 ## Prerequisites